 43521 and 5414 may capture some of the same information relating to household perceptions of how it can/will change its energy consumption.
 Question 410 is not needed as that information is captured in the questions on the number of individuals over and under age 15 in the household.

-Additional information which we would have included are the variables on housing type, floor size (square meters), and whether they own or rent their home.
+Additional information which we would have included are the variables on housing type, floor size (square meters), and whether they own or rent their home. **Indeed.**

 Section 3 Answers

+4/8 pts

 Question 7